"In Western civilization, our elders are books." -Gary Snyder

 I've found the The Herbal Medicine Maker's Handbook indispensable.
 It is thorough and methodical, but not in the slightest intimidating, and I often pop into it for quick refresher, when I'm creating something new.
-I also love the quick reference & revision reminder that Feather Jones's little booklet is.
+I also love the quick reference & revision reminder that Feather Jones's booklet is.

 My anatomy books are not the newest, or best, but they are handy reference.
 Honestly, I'll take recommendations in this realm, but I will say do find yourself an secondhand anatomy book, just to have on hand if you didn't take Bio in high school or college (I went to art school and all I got was a meddling understanding of the human body ;)

 As for The German Commission E Monographs, well, let's just say that they're a fascinating lens to look through.
 I also have a few translations of Soviet Russian clinical studies, which I find fascinating.
 They're part folk healing, part science, and often very different from Western herbal tradition.